GummyJP/twitter-clone-api/README.md

 Installation
 Clone the repository:

-Copy code
 git clone

 Install dependencies:

-Copy code
 cd twitter-clone-backend
 npm install

 Set up MySQL database:

-Create a MySQL database and configure the connection details in config/database.ts.
+Create a MySQL database and configure the connection details in the .env file.

-Run Sequelize migrations to create database tables:
+Run Sequelize migrations to create database tables: npx sequelize-cli db:migrate

-Copy code
-npx sequelize-cli db:migrate
 Start the server:

-sql
-Copy code
-npm start
+node dist/server.js

 Usage
 Sign Up: Register a new user by providing a unique username, email, and password.
 Log In: Log in with your username/email and password to authenticate.